-In addition to teaching courses in these research fields, I serve as the director of UNT's Food Studies Certificate program as well as the Department of History's Director of Graduate Studies.
-I edit the University of Arkansas Press's Food and Foodways book series with my UNT colleague, Jennifer Jensen Wallach, and--with my international colleagues Arn Keeling and Briony McDonagh--edit the American Association of Geographers' peer-reviewed journal Historical Geography.
+At UNT I serve as director of our Undergraduate Food Studies Certificate program, and as the Department of History's Director of Graduate Studies.
+I edit the University of Arkansas Press's Food and Foodways book series with my UNT colleague, Jennifer Jensen Wallach, and--with my international colleagues Arn Keeling, Briony McDonagh, and John Bauer--edit the American Association of Geographers' peer-reviewed journal Historical Geography.

 Producing Predators: Wolves, Work, and Conquest in the Northern Rockies (Lincoln: University of Nebraska Press, 2016).

 "The Ties of Historical Geography and Critical Indigenous Studies: An Interview Forum," Historical Geography 46 (December 2018): 239-284.

 "Seeing Like a Stomach: Food, the Body, and Jeffersonian Exploration in the Near Southwest," Southwestern Historical Quarterly 120:4 (April 2017): 463-491.

 "The Place that Feeds You: Allotment and the Struggle for Blackfeet Food Sovereignty," in Food Across Borders (New Brunswick, NJ: Rutgers University Press, 2017): 163-180.

 "Meat," in The Routledge History of American Foodways, eds.
 Michael D. Wise and Jennifer Jensen Wallach (New York: Routledge, 2016): 97-112.